Binary-Shade/ReactJS-expense-tracker/README.md

 # ReactJS Expense Tracker

 ## Overview
 The ReactJS Expense Tracker is a web application built using Vite that helps users manage their personal finances by tracking income and expenses.
-The application provides an intuitive interface for adding, editing, and deleting transactions, and visualizes financial data through charts and summaries.
+The application provides an intuitive interface for adding, editing, and deleting transactions, and visualizes financial data through charts and summaries..

 ## Features
 - **Add Transactions**: Easily add income and expense transactions.